 “PHIX’s extensive expertise in assembly and packaging of photonic integrated circuits is a compelling fit for Nanoscribe to jointly validate and further advance our technology in an industrial environment,” said Jörg Smolenski, Business Developer at Nanoscribe.
 “We are excited to take manufacturing quality to the next level with our new approach of aligned high-precision 3D printing for manufacturing standard LFAs.”

 The PHIX service is designed as a gateway to standard LFA manufacturing, facilitating entry into such markets.
 It is also promising for low-volume applications and markets with industry-quality components.
 With Nanoscribe’s technology, PHIX offers 3D-printed collimation, focusing and steering lenses on 4-32 channel fiber arrays.
 This is complimentary to PHIX’s offering of spot size converters (SSCs) and can cover wavelengths from 450 to 1,550 nanometers and beyond.
-This marks an important milestone for the photonic packaging industry.
+This marks an important milestone for the photonics packaging industry.

 Interested in the manufacturing of lensed fiber arrays?
 Find more information on the PHIX website on „Lensed fiber arrays“.